Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 seconds.
 These counts came from the actual TS bytes and refer only to the sampled segments, not a claim about every segment in either VOD.

-`oxideav-mpegts::seek_to_access_point` prefers the strong TS random-access marker.
-Without one, it uses a data-aligned PES start, which the demuxer itself documents as a *parse* point that need not contain an intra picture.
+Before the fix, `oxideav-mpegts::seek_to_access_point` preferred the strong TS random-access marker.
+Without one, it used a data-aligned PES start, which the demuxer itself documents as a *parse* point that need not contain an intra picture.
 The YouTube fallback can therefore land after the segment's only SPS/PPS/IDR.
 The pipeline resets decoder state at the seek barrier, so following slices fail until another SPS/PPS arrives.
 This is a seek-point/configuration issue, not a consequence of external audio or a different video container.

-The general fix belongs at the **demuxer/access-point selection boundary**: for H.264 carried in MPEG-TS without reliable random-access markers, identify an actual IDR and its preceding usable SPS/PPS, then resume packet delivery at the configuration (or otherwise pass that configuration to a freshly reset decoder).
-Report the IDR's presentation time as the effective landing.
-PES `data_alignment_indicator` alone must not be treated as decode-safe.
+The fix is at the **demuxer/access-point selection boundary**.
+For H.264 carried in MPEG-TS without random-access markers, the demuxer now scans the reassembled Annex-B payload for SPS, PPS, and IDR NAL units.
+It selects the latest IDR at or before the requested time, resumes packet delivery at the earliest preceding parameter-set PES, and reports that PES's presentation time as the landing.
+The full-stream index is cached for subsequent seeks.
+This also handles streams with no container access-point flags.
+Other codecs retain their container-level fallback.
+PES `data_alignment_indicator` alone no longer counts as a safe AVC seek point.
 A bounded HLS-specific fallback to the start of an independently decodable segment could help this YouTube layout, but should not replace a general MPEG-TS seek fix.
 Retaining prior decoder parameter sets across a seek could reduce warm-up for an